initialcapacity/freshcloud/README.md

 ## A modern application platform.

-The FreshCloud article with step-by-step instructions in Bash can be found here [freshcloud.com](https://www.freshcloud.com).
+The Fresh Cloud article with step-by-step instructions in *Bash* can be found here [freshcloud.com](https://www.freshcloud.com).

-## About the golang binary
+## Getting started with the new golang binary

-Fresh Cloud now includes a golang binary for managing infrastructure and applications on Kubernetes.
+Fresh Cloud now includes a golang binary for managing services and applications on Kubernetes.

 The current `freshclt` binary support Google's Cloud Platform.

-## Getting started

 Download the codebase from GitHub to your local machine and install the following prerequisites.